mohit9494/springboot-microservices-suite/README.md

 1. naming-server - This service ats as Eureka Server
 2. currency-conversion-service - This microservice is used for currency conversion
 3. currency-exchange-service - This microservice provide currency exchange rate interacts with the database and provides currency exchange rate to currency conversion service

+## Microservices Components

+- Feign Client - It is is a declarative REST client which is used to call other microservices.
+This is a great alternative for RESTTemplate() API.